Axway/amplify-central/content/en/docs/integrate_with_central/integrate-with-watchtopics.md

 In addition to receiving events by querying the above API at a specific duration, it is also possible to create a gRPC service that connects to Amplify directly.

-The Agent SDK can be referenced on how to build a watch client using Go, see the steps below for implementing.
+The Agent SDK can be referenced on how to build a watch client using Go.
+To implement:

-1. Building a specific client based on our [Agent SDK](https://github.com/Axway/agent-sdk) to listen to the WatchTopic.
+1. Building a specific client based on our [Agent SDK](https://github.com/Axway/agent-sdk) to listen to the watch topic.
 See the [Sample of gRPC client source code](https://github.com/Axway/agent-sdk/tree/main/samples/watchclient).
-2. Compile this source code with go compiler to get the executable: `go make`
+2. Compile this source code with go compiler to get the executable: `go make`.
 3. An Amplify Service Account with Central Admin rights is needed to run the client.
-The service account key pair should be in the same directory with the gRPC client.
+The service account key pair must be in the same directory with the gRPC client.
-4. Start the gRPC client
+4. Start the gRPC client:

     ```cmd
     ./watchclient --auth.client_id=<sa_client_id> --tenant_id=<organization_id> --host=apicentral.axway.com --port=443 --topic_self_link=/management/v1alpha1/watchtopics/track-subscriptions-invoices --log_level=debug --auth.url="